nbcrrolls/myrinet-mx/README.rst

     /opt/mx
     /opt/mx/source/mx_1.2.16.tar.gz

-and then configures and installs mx drivers form the source using the node's kernel.
+and then configures and installs mx drivers from source using a current kernel on the node.

 Notes from 2011 roll
 ~~~~~~~~~~~~~~~~~~~~~~

 mx-1.2.12 patched version was installed on FE and vm-containers to prevent log
 files /var/run/fms//fma.log build up (fill disk within a week)
 make roll and install on vm containers and frontend.